ajaoooluseyi/urban-spork/README.md

 # urban-spork
+### Description
+This is a REST Api built with Flask.
+It is a Word retrieval system with CRUD operations.

+_Instructions to run_
 On the terminal execute the below command to create the projects' working directory and move into that directory.